Integrating with Atlassian Opsgenie

 Opsgenie Alert Routing

-Once your Opsgenie instance is configured, you can setup Alert Routes to take action on your alerts based on the data included in the alert.
+Once your Opsgenie instance is configured, you can set up Alert Routes to take action on your alerts based on the data included in the alert.
 You can automatically open new incidents, send alerts to any Slack channel, log an alert in FireHydrant, or simply ignore it.
-To learn more, read about Alert Routes.
+To learn more about routing, see Alert Routing.
+Below you'll find the list of parameter mappings for Opsgenie.

 Opsgenie Caveat and Noise

-For Opsgenie in particular, if you create an Incident in Opsgenie with Responders, you'll get multiple Alerts: one "associated alert" that notifies nobody, and then another alert that actually pages Responders.
+For Opsgenie, if you create an Incident in Opsgenie with Responders, you'll get multiple alerts: one "associated alert" that notifies nobody and another alert that pages Responders.
 This seems to have been a deliberate decision by the Atlassian team, but this can cause a lot of noise on FireHydrant.

 We don't currently have a way we can tell apart between the two alerts, so if you are using FireHydrant Alert Routing in conjunction with Opsgenie, we recommend only creating Alerts and not Incidents on Opsgenie when possible to avoid duplicate notifications/actions on FireHydrant.